Lahti Ski Games: Lahti folk celebration

 The fireworks have gained a lot of popularity since the first time they were seen in 1934.
 Before the people got to see the fireworks a torch parade went through the city from the city hall all the way to the pit of the hill, i.e. the out-run at the Sport center.
 A million Finnish marks were charged for the 15 minutes long fireworks show.
 During 1942–1945 the fireworks were not organized.

 During the long history of the games, the event has been a family occasion to which out-of-town family and friends were invited.
 In the early years accommodation was hard to come by and as a result schools were turned into lodging, while the local students were given a holiday.

 From the very beginning the games also had different entertainment programs.
 Dances were held at town.
 They ended in the 1980s, but restaurants and nightclubs still draw the public in for a nice nightlife experience after the games.

 At the sporting site public has had the opportunity to purchase little snacks and food.
 Often on the menu have been products like sausages, pea soup and broth, bun and coffee.
 They were required in large quantities to feed the hungry audience.

-Among other things, the event has always been an opportunity to make sightings of important people.
-Diplomats and presidents have visited the site, for instance Finnish presidents Kyösti Kallio and Urho Kekkonen, the crown prince Harald of Norway and Icelandic president Kr.
-Eldjorn, to name a few.
+The event has been visited by important regional figures, including Finnish presidents Kyösti Kallio and Urho Kekkonen, the crown prince Harald of Norway and Icelandic president Kr.
+Eldjorn.